 Thus for a modern house, a modern piano is by far the best option.
 Or a period piano that has been REBUILT.
 (A new piano in an old case).

 If, on the other hand you live in an older house you can choose any type of piano old or new.
-However, whatever you choose, you must have a suitable position for a piano – at least a metre away from a radiator.
+However, whatever you choose, you must have a suitable position for a piano – at least a meter away from a radiator.

 You may have had an upright for many years and be progressing on to a grand.
-You may have no suitable location for an upright which requires wall space AT LEAST A METRE AWAY FROM A RADIATOR (this cannot be over-stressed!) whereas a grand sits in the middle of a room.
+You may have no suitable location for an upright which requires wall space AT LEAST A METER AWAY FROM A RADIATOR (this cannot be over-stressed!) whereas a grand sits in the middle of a room.
 Perhaps you are buying for investment or have simply always wanted a grand in that bay window!

 What are the advantages of grand over upright?